loft-sh/kiosk/README.md

 ### 5. Working with Templates
 Templates in kiosk are used to initialize Namespaces.
 When creating a Space, kiosk will use these Templates to populate the newly created Namespace for this Space.
 Templates:
 - can either contain one or more [Kubernetes manifests](#51-manifest-templates) or [alternatively a Helm chart](#52-helm-chart-templates)
-- can either be [mandatory or optional](#53-mandatory-vs-optional-templates) (depending on the Account configuration)
 - are being tracked by [TemplateInstances](#54-templateinstances) in each Namespace they are applied to

 ---